valeriap/diego-release/README.md

 ### Generate iaas-settings stub

-A sample `manifest-generation/examples/aws/iass-settings-internal.yml` is provided.
-Copy your file to $DEPLOYMENT_DIR/templates/diego/iaas-settings-internal.yml.
+1. Copy the example iaas-settings-internal.yml to the correct location.
 ```
 cp manifest-generation/examples/aws/iaas-settings-internal.yml $DEPLOYMENT_DIR/templates/diego
 ```

-You can edit it.
+1. Optional: Edit this file to add overrides for the default disks for the database VMs.
 For example:
 ```
 iaas_settings:
   disk_pools: